Choose a college

 Indiana has specific testing requirements that must be met or completed in addition to completing your teaching degree program at WGU Indiana.
 Students must complete and pass:

-1. Basic Skills Exam: Pass the Basic Skills Exam required by WGU for students who reside in Indiana.
+1. The Basic Skills Exam required by WGU for students who reside in Indiana.

-2. Content Exam: You must pass the designated Content Exam(s) required by Indiana for certification.
+2. The designated Content Exam(s) required by Indiana for certification.

 In preparation for your formal Demonstration Teaching (described in step 6 below), you will complete preclinical experiences designed to introduce you to the classroom through a series of activities, including observations and lesson planning.
 Working under the guidance of a WGU Placement Specialist, you will be asked to make arrangements with a local school to complete these activities.

 Demonstration Teaching (or student teaching) is a critical component of any teaching degree program.
-This in-classroom experience is invaluable in helping to integrate the academic knowledge and teaching skills you’ve developed to this point into a practical application that will prepare you to tackle the challenges of your own classroom effectively and with confidence.
+This in-classroom experience is invaluable in helping you integrate the academic knowledge and teaching skills you’ve developed to this point into a practical application that will prepare you to tackle the challenges of your own classroom effectively and confidently.

 Demonstration Teaching (DT) at WGU Indiana covers the competencies required for in-classroom proficiency.
 DT is a full-time, supervised, in-classroom experience of a minimum of 12–20 weeks.
 During Demonstration Teaching, you will be hosted by an experienced teacher.
 You will undergo a series of at least six observations by a Clinical Supervisor and also receive evaluations from your Host Teacher to evaluate your performance based on accepted professional standards.